musfiqur-m/owasp_juice-shop/README.md

     ```

 **To access**
  - localhost:8080 (find password using this command: sudo cat /var/lib/jenkins/secrets/initialAdminPassword), now you can create an admin user.
-In our case, its musfiqur97,7573
+In our case, it is musfiqur97,7573

+**Alternative Installation: All tools using scripts:**

+- Change directory to owasp_juice-shop/installation and run the following scripts in the terminal of host system

+    ```bash
+    ./docker.sh
+    ./update.sh
+    ./sonarqube.sh
+	./trivy.sh
+    ./cyclonedx.sh
+    ./snyk.sh
+	./jenkins.sh
+    ```

 ### **Phase 3: Tools plugins installation**
 - Install Necessary Plugins in Jenkins: